 - Non-BRZ revenues will be retained by The City for investment in these areas, in consultation with Community Associations.

-The SPC on Transportation & Transit considered the proposed model and referred the policy back to Administration with the following direction:
+The SPC on Transportation & Transit considered the proposed model at their 2016 November 09 meeting and referred the policy back to Administration with the following direction:

 “that the Report TT2016-0695, Parking Dividend Policy, be referred to the Administration to develop a program for public realm improvements that retains all amounts for investments in the Roads Various Street Improvements (VSI) Capital Program but that includes a model for input from Business Revitalization Zones and Community Associations and return to Council through the SPC on Transportation and Transit no later than 2017 January.”